ArjenR49/UPS-Plus/README.md

 # UPS-Plus
-Sceripts for a 52Pi UPS plus v.5
+Scripts for a 52Pi UPS plus v.5